 Some of the choices that are available in today’s market for loaning for solar panel installations are the State Bank of India, Union Bank of India, ICICI Bank, Axis Bank, Kotak Mahindra Bank, Federal Bank, Canara Bank, Indian Bank, YES Bank, IDBI Bank, Syndicate Bank, Punjab National Bank, and Delhi-Cooperative Housing Finance Corporation Limited.

 Anyone holding a credit card can easily opt for the EMI option on a solar system, but do debit cardholders have this option?

 About 80 crores of Indians are cardholders, out of which nearly 30 crores of people own debit cards.
 Only 50 lakh people, i.e., approximately 1%, have credit cards that allow them to avail the EMI option on installations of solar systems.
-So, this makes EMI a less than possible choice in solar installation for most people.
+So, this makes EMI a less-than-possible choice in solar installation for most people.

 Specific loans for solar installation are available by a few loaning agencies, and the purchase can be made via Equated Monthly Installment (EMI).
 Other choices also include- conventional mortgage loans, no personal security loans, and over-the-counter credit card payments.

 Typically, two ways are followed to sanction loans for residential solar systems-

 - By home improvement loans

 Credit cardholders have the privilege of availing themselves easy access to EMI payment options for most loans, including the solar system.
 Debit card users, on the other hand, do not have it that easy.

 In India, 80 crores of people from the population are registered as bank cardholders, of which only 1%, i.e., roughly 50 lakh people, own credit cards.
 The majority, 30 crores individuals, carry debit cards.